How to Test Heating Element on Dryer for Optimal Performance and Safety

 In addition to the heating element, common electrical components that may need testing include thermostats and switches.
 These components play critical roles in controlling the temperature and operation of the appliance.

-Related Post: How to Put Belt on Dryer: A Step-by-Step Guide
+Related Post: How to Change a Belt on a Whirlpool Dryer: Expert Tips for Effective Maintenance

 To test these electrical components, the same principles apply.
 Use a multimeter in the appropriate mode to measure resistance or check for continuity.
 Access the components according to your dryer’s specific instructions and carefully disconnect any electrical connections before testing.